 The Paramedic Course is 11 months in length starting the last Monday of August until the first week of the next August..

 The course is from 9:00 am until 3:00 pm with breaks and a 1-hour lunch.
 The course meets every Monday and Wednesday.

 The course is divided into 3 semesters.
 The first semester tuition is $1400.00.
 The second semester is $1400.00 and the third semester is $1100.00/ Total cost including tuition, books, testing fees, etc is approximately $5000.00 but this is variable because costs change regularly.

 That is variable but will be approximately $950.00 including all testing, licensing fees, insurance and other fees.
 Of that total the books are approximately $500.00.

 The primary instructor is Dennis Parker who is a state endorsed program director and licensed by the state of Tennessee as a paramedic.
 He also holds a Masters Degree in Instructional Leadership from TTU.

 Roger Brown is the clinical coordinator.
 Dr. Sullivan Smith is the medical director.
 There are guest instructors occassionaly during the course.

 No, this is a non-credit course.
 However, some community colleges and universities offer partial credit for this course under the heading of life-long learning if a student decides to pursue a degree later.

-Background checks are required of every student.
-This will check for felonies and misdemeanor convictions.
+Background checks and drug screens are required of every student.
+The background check will check for felonies and misdemeanor convictions.
+The drug screen is a 10 panel screen checking for numerous drugs such as marijuana and cocaine but not exclusive for those.
 If this may cause a problem please check with the EMS program coordinator prior to applying for the course.